romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > **coordinates**: 43.746342094580456, -7.8905053056528685

-This is a short stop to observe the Chl-Amp-bearing harzburgites of the *Limo* massif, visible on the slope above the lookout.
-Weather allowing, this lookout offers a great view of *Cariño*, a fishing town whose port is now used for storing and exporting peridotites mined from the *Mina David* in the *Herbeira* Massif (see **Fig_map-herbeira**).
+This is a short stop in the Chl-Amp-bearing harzburgites of the *Limo* massif, which outcrop right above the lookout.
+Weather allowing, this lookout offers great views towards *Cariño*, a fishing town whose port is now used for storing and exporting peridotites mined from the *Mina David* in the *Herbeira* Massif (see **Fig_map-herbeira**).
 To the S of *Cariño* is the *Ría de Ortigueira*, one of the *Rías Altas* of Galicia(**Fig_miradoiro-do-limo**).
 The geomorphological term "ría" (Galician for "stream") refers to drowned river valleys that have been flooded by the sea, somewhat equivalent to a fjord for flooded glacial valley (Castaing & Guilcher 1995, and references therein).
-It was originally define in defined to refer to coastal landforms of Galicia and other parts of Spain and Portugal  (_e.g._, Pérez Moreira & Barral Silva 2003).
+It was originally defined to refer to coastal landforms of Galicia and other parts of Spain and Portugal  (_e.g._, Pérez Moreira & Barral Silva 2003).

 <img src="cabo-ortegal/fieldguide_figures/miradoiro-do-limo.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>